 If you think a conversation would lead to you being unsafe, then it’s best to reach out for support.
 There are family support and family violence services that may be able to help.

-Far too many lives are shattered due to family violence and, for far too many families, alcohol makes matters worse.
+For far too many families, alcohol can make the risk of family violence worse.
 Alcohol use is a contributor to intimate partner violence, increasing both the frequency and severity of that violence.

 Everyone has a right to feel safe in their own home.
 If you, or someone you know is experiencing physical or emotional violence, you can call 1800RESPECT for advice and support or visit 1800respect.org.au.